chaseconey/let-me-in/README.md

 npx @chaseconey/let-me-in -c prod -s app-prod-1
 ```

-This will skip prompting for the cluster and service, and move on to the task selection automatically.
+This will skip prompting for the cluster and service and move on to the task selection automatically.

 Additionally, if there is only 1 task and 1 container, it will assume that is what you want and move on.